Helping Authors Write Their Query Letters

 Simon Trewin, WME London (source: writersandartists.co.uk)

-It’s not necessary to include information about your platform or social media presence unless it’s absolutely amazing and you have a following of thousands waiting and eager to read your work.
-The agent can find your website and Twitter handle with a quick search if it interests them.
+It’s not necessary for the author to include information about their platform or social media presence unless it’s absolutely amazing and they have a following of thousands waiting and eager to read their work.
+The agent can find an author’s website and social media handles with a quick search if it interests them.

 Put all that together, and you have yourself a fantastic query letter.